 4صواريخ باليستية كانت تكفيها! pic.twitter.com/WP9lfVs11r

 The video could not be related to the fighting between the U.S. and Iran that began on February 28, 2026, since it was also posted (archived here) on June 23, 2025.
-It was at the time that Israel, the United States, and Iran were engaged in missile exchanges known as the Twelve-Day War.
+That was when Israel, the United States and Iran exchanged missiles in what became known as the Twelve-Day War.

 The caption on the video in the earlier post, translated into English from Arabic, read: